*Factor in travel time in between*

 I became friends with the sandwich shop guy, and learned a lot about Croatia.
 Supposedly, the government is very corrupt and that Croatians are leaving.
 Even if they work like a dog, they can’t save up enough to even live comfortably.

 The next day we went to Krka national park about 2 hours away – took a shuttle to get there.
 Once we got home, we walked to the Solar Dance floor.
+We also visited Plitvice Lakes, a series of 16 lakes connected by waterfalls.

 Day 16 – Zadar to Dubrovnik